-Data has become a major priority for businesses of all sizes.
-As technologies that capture and analyze data proliferate, so too do businesses' abilities to contextualize data and draw new insights from it.
-The internet of things and artificial intelligence are two critical tools for companies in data capture and analysis, from better understanding day-to-day operations, making business decisions and learning about their customers.
+As technologies that capture and analyze data proliferate, so, too, do businesses' abilities to contextualize data and draw new insights from it. https://www.businessnewsdaily.com and artificial intelligence are two critical tools for data capture, analysis, and collection of information that many businesses are using for a range of purposes, including better understanding day-to-day operations, making more informed business decisions and learning about their customers.

 Customer data is a focus area all its own.
-From consumer behavior to predictive analytics, companies regularly capture, store and analyze large amounts of data on their consumer base every day.
-Some companies have even built an entire business model around consumer data, whether they create targeted ads or sell to a third party.
+From consumer behavior to predictive analytics, companies regularly capture, store, and analyze large amounts of quantitative and qualitative data on their consumer base every day.
+Some companies have built an entire business model around consumer data, whether they're companies selling personal information to a third party or creating targeted ads.
 Customer data is big business.

-Here's a look at some of the ways companies capture their customers' data, what exactly they do with that information, and how you can use the same techniques to improve your business.
+Here's a look at some of the ways companies capture consumer data, what exactly they do with that information, and how you can use the same techniques for your own business purposes.

 How do businesses collect your data?

 Companies capture data in many ways from many sources.
-Some processes are highly technical in nature, while others are more deductive (although these methods often employ sophisticated software).
+Some collection methods are highly technical in nature, while others are more deductive (although these processes often employ sophisticated software).

-The bottom line, though, is that companies are using a cornucopia of sources to capture and process customer data on metrics, from demographic data to behavioral data, said Liam Hanham, director of data science at Elicit.
+The bottom line, though, is that companies are using a cornucopia of collection methods and sources to capture and process customer data on metrics, with interest in types of data ranging from demographic data to behavioral data, said Liam Hanham, data science manager at Workday.

-Businesses are adept at pulling in data from nearly every nook and cranny.
+Businesses are adept at pulling in all types of data from nearly every nook and cranny.
 The most obvious places are from consumer activity on their websites and social media pages, but there are some more interesting methods at work as well.

-One example is location-based advertising, which utilizes an internet-connected device's IP address (and the other devices it interacts with) to build a personalized data profile.
-This information is then used to target users' devices with hyper-personalized, relevant advertising.
+One example is location-based advertising, which utilizes tracking technologies such as an internet-connected device's IP address (and the other devices it interacts with – your laptop may interact with your mobile device and vice versa) to build a personalized data profile.
+This information is then used to target users' devices with hyperpersonalized, relevant advertising.

-In addition to collecting data, companies can also purchase it from or sell it to third-party sources.
+Besides collecting information for business purposes, companies that sell personal information and other data to third-party sources have become commonplace.
 Once captured, this information is regularly changing hands in a data marketplace of its own.

 Turning data into knowledge

 Capturing large amounts of data creates the problem of how to sort through and analyze all that data.
 No human can reasonably sit down and read through line after line of customer data all day long, and even if they could, they probably wouldn't make much of a dent.
-Luckily, computers are much better at this type of work than humans, and they can operate 24/7/365 without taking a break.
+Computers, however, sift through this data more quickly and efficiently than humans, and they can operate 24/7/365 without taking a break.